unicode-cookbook/cookbook/use_cases/ASJP/README.md

 The ASJP-data are available online at http://asjp.clld.org (Wichmann, Brown & Holman, 2014).
 The original downloaded data is available verbatim in "/sources/".

-The downloaded data comes in separate files, so I combined everything into one large csv file by using:
+The downloaded data comes in separate files, so I combined everything into one large csv file by using the following bash command.
+I then manually added a new header line.

-  $$$ awk 'FNR>1' sources/*.csv > data/ASJ
+`$$$ awk 'FNR>1' sources/*.csv > data/ASJ`
-and then manually added a new header line.

 When you have csvkit installed, it can be done cleaner by:

-  $$$ csvstack sources/*.csv > data/ASJP.csv
+`$$$ csvstack sources/*.csv > data/ASJP.csv`

 ###References